Wants to Meet Up

-I'm thankful for having those travelling experiences, which transformed me from a merely tourist into a responsible backpacker, who's gradually becoming a geniune traveller.
+I'm thankful for having those travelling experiences, which transformed me from a merely tourist into a responsible backpacker, who's gradually becoming a genuine traveler.

-Experiencing local life, respecting local people, culture and custom, meeting local people and fellow travellers, last but not least, staying green and as less carbonfootprint as possible are what a geniune traveler is all about from my perspective.
+Experiencing local life, respecting local people, culture and custom, meeting local people and fellow travelers, last but not least, staying green and as less carbon footprint as possible are what a genuine traveler is all about from my perspective.

 For the above, only working hard and playing harder will do.

-Luxurious products are something pricy and you can put a price tag on, while happiness is the only thing both inexpensive and priceless.
+Luxurious products are something pricey and you can put a price tag on, while happiness is the only thing both inexpensive and priceless.

-Simply, I'm not a luxury brand kinda person but a "rich" curious traveller.
+Simply, I'm not a luxury brand kinda person but a "rich" curious traveler.

 Work hard for savings (not so much so far though), play harder for living.

 not aiming to change the world, but do my own part to do good to people and the world.